itstudentacc/protocol-implementation/README.md

 ### Ivan Tranquilan, Kyle Johnston, Gregorius Baswara Wira Nuraga

+Make sure to run both client-side and server-side files!

 # OLAF Neighbourhood protocol client

 This is the client-side implementation of the OLAF Neighbourhood chat protocol.
 It supports features such as secure encrypted messaging using RSA and AES-GCM, public and private chats, and message signing for integrity verification.